c12yptonic/ctf-writeups/ctfs/csaw21.md

 select any **`present-value`** packet, expand and select the exact node for **`Present-Value`** within the packet, followed by using the
 **Apply as Filter** option in the context menu of Wireshark.

-This will apply an **`bacapp.present_value.real == <value>`" filter.
+This will apply an **`bacapp.present_value.real == <value>`** filter.
 Just modify this filter as a greater than arbitrary number as shown here **`bacapp.present_value.real > 1000`**.
 Most of the packets get filtered out and now we can analyze packet by packet for an arbitrarily large value in it.

 By doing the above I found that the packets **`1803`** and **`1833`** have values of **`99999.9921875`**.
 As both are from the same IP address it was clear that both are the same device/sensor.
-After this it was very easy to locate the **`object-name`** by inspecting the packets before and after one of those packet with the same IP/MAC etc.
+After this it was very easy to locate the **`object-name`** by inspecting the packets before and after one of those packet's with the same IP/MAC etc.

 The sensor name was **`Sensor_12345`** and the final flag as per the instructions was **`flag{Sensor_12345}`**.